-This Smooth Pumpkin Chia Pudding is healthy and a cinch to make.
-Enjoy pumpkin pie flavor all year long for breakfast, a snack, or even dessert and get great health benefits while you're at it!
-It works for almost any special diet and can be made extra special when topped with whipped cream
+This Pumpkin Chia Pudding is healthy, so tasty, and a cinch to make.
+Enjoy pumpkin pie flavor all year long for breakfast, a snack, or even dessert and get great health benefits while you’re at it!

 If you’re like me, finding healthy breakfast or healthy dessert recipes can be a bit tough.
 When I was younger, I would have dried cereal or cinnamon toast, for breakfast, but alas, those days are over now that we’re eating whole foods that are gluten-free.

 Before we get into this fabulous recipe for Pumpkin Chia Pudding, some other great options that you might enjoy are Breakfast Cookies, 3-Ingredient Shortbread Crisp, Homemade Protein Bars, Pumpkin Custard, Whipped Coconut Pudding, or even Fruit & Nut Cake Squares, but this vegan pudding is another favorite that I’ve been wanting to share with you all for awhile now — and now’s a great time that it’s fall and time for all kinds of things pumpkin.

 Of course, in my opinion, pumpkin should by no means be relegated to fall.
 First of all, pumpkin is just the perfect flavor for so many dishes, but sweet and savory, but it’s also incredibly healthy.

 Enter your email & I'll send it straight to your inbox.
 Plus, you'll get healthy living updates too.

 Health Benefits of this Chia Pudding

 - vitamin C (20% of the RDA for a woman)